12 Most Dangerous Countries in Asia that are Safer than you think for Travelers

 By Katherine and Hali Relevant – Tara Lets Anywhere – facebook.com/taraletsanywhere

-Among Southeast Asian countries, the Philippines is visited by fewer tourists.
-One of the reasons is the stigma around Mindanao.
-It has a history of civil unrest and kidnappings, and this 2017, martial law was declared in the whole of Mindanao due to the attack in Marawi City.
+Among Southeast Asian countries, the Philippines receives fewer tourists.
+One reason is the stigma surrounding Mindanao.
+It has a history of civil unrest and kidnappings, and in 2017, martial law was declared in the whole of Mindanao due to the attack in Marawi City.

 This has prompted governments to declare travel warnings to the country, specifically Mindanao.
-While this is a good safety precaution, what most people are not aware of is that Mindanao is huge — it’s the 2nd largest island in the Philippines, with 22 provinces and over 20 million people.
-While there are areas unfit for traveling, the rest are safe and with friendly and welcoming locals.
+While this is a good safety precaution, what most people are not aware of is that Mindanao is huge — it’s the 2nd-largest island in the Philippines, with 22 provinces and over 20 million people.
+While there are areas unfit for travel, the rest are safe and have friendly, welcoming locals.

-Other places to visit include Siargao in Surigao del Norte, the country’s surfing capital; Camiguin featuring White Island; CDO with its whitewater rafting adventure; Iligan City and the numerous waterfalls surrounding it; Zamboanga with its seafood and pristine beaches; and the rest, which are waiting to be discovered.
+Other places to visit include Siargao in Surigao del Norte, the country’s surfing capital; Camiguin, featuring White Island; CDO with its whitewater rafting adventure; Iligan City and the numerous waterfalls surrounding it; Zamboanga, with its seafood and pristine beaches; and the rest, waiting to be discovered.

-My advice is to listen to travel warnings and get to know which places are safe to visit.
+My advice is to listen to travel warnings and learn which places are safe to visit.
 If in doubt, coordinate with local authorities for advice.

-According to the GPI, the Philippines are just a bit more dangerous than India
+According to the GPI, the Philippines is just a bit more dangerous than India

 North Korea